pixelit-project/PixelIt/README.md

 ### **WORK IN PROGRESS**

+-   (o0shojo0o) add update notification to dashboard
 -   (o0shojo0o) add GitHub link to dashboard
 -   (o0shojo0o) fix links in dashboard
 -   (o0shojo0o) transferred the other stuff from cdn to repo
 -   (foorschtbar) tweaked dashboard a little bit
 -   (foorschtbar) added a note field
 -   (foorschtbar) allow a Hostname as MQTT Server (Broker)
 -   (o0shojo0o) add dashboard.css and pixel.js to repo
 -   (foorschtbar) switches now have the proper mouse pointer